eunrcn/tp/docs/DeveloperGuide.md

     - Enhance the user interface by making the view card scrollable for all labels, ensuring that users can view all information associated with an internship application, even if it exceeds the visible area of the card.
 6. **More flexible Filter Command**:
     - We aim to make our filter command to work with all other fields like `address`, `salary`, `jobDescription` and so on, to allow greater flexibility for the user.
-    - To achieve this, our team is working on incorporating prefixes in the filter command, for example : `filter a/Clementi t/I s/1200` would filter the applications that fit the provided filter-restrictions.
+    - To achieve this, our team is working on incorporating prefixes in the filter command, for example: `filter a/Clementi t/I s/1200` would filter the applications that fit the provided filter-restrictions.

 --------------------------------------------------------------------------------------------------------------------

-# 8. **Appendix C: Instructions for manual testing**
+# 8. Appendix C: Instructions for manual testing

 Given below are instructions to test the app manually.